UK Medical Device Regulation

 The role of the UK RP:

-• Set up a declaration of conformity and draw up technical documentation
+• Reviews the declaration of conformity and technical documentation

-• Point of contact between the manufacturer and the MHRA, notify new UK importers
+• Acts as the contact point with the MHRA and notifies new UK importers

-• Cooperating with the MHRA on corrective actions to eliminate or reduce risks posed by the device.
+• Cooperates with the MHRA on corrective actions to mitigate device risks

 UK Responsible Person